berthubert/sqlitewrite/README.md

 Simply drop `sqlitewriter.cc` and `sqlitewriter.hh` in your project, and link in libsqlite3-dev.

+# PostgreSQL version
+Slightly less tested, but you can get the same API if you add psqlwriter.{cc,hh} and minipsql.{cc,hh} to your project.

+Despite vailiant efforts, the PostgreSQL version is 5 times slower than the SQLite version (at least).
+However, if you want your logged data to be available remotely, this is still a very good option.

-# The writer can also read
+# The (sqlite) writer can also read
 Although it is a bit of anomaly, you can also use sqlitewriter to perform queries:

 ```